 When talking about our emotions is a safe activity to do that is met with empathy and understanding, as opposed to anger and shame, a child is less likely to have a hyperphysical or energetic response to their emotions.

 By playing classical music you are setting the tone for a calm environment.
-You cannot expect an overly hyper child to calm down in a chaotic environment.
+You cannot expect a hyper child to calm down in a chaotic environment.
 If TVs are blaring, people are yelling, there’s construction outside, etc. you will never yield the kind of calm in your child you are hoping to see.

 Set the right tone, play some easy to listen to music that inherently promotes calmness.
 It may not make your child stop in their place while they run, but the music will soothe their nerves and help them ease into a transition of being restful and chill.